 Primary Contact: Melanie Cunningham

 We strive to provide for most of our own needs from the farm, from lumber to compost, salad to potatoes, ghee to grass-finished beef.
 We deeply value our home dairy for the nutrient dense, wholesome and abundant products we derive, as well as the pigs we fatten with the skim, by-products of cream separation and butter making.
 We feed and are fed by a strong connection with our land and with our community.
 Feeding our family, our farm-ily, and our community the best food on the planet is a huge part of why we farm.

 While we value self-sufficiency, we want to emphasize that we are a production farm and make our living entirely from the products we grow and sell.
-During the growing season, farm life is fast paced, dynamic and very full.
+Most of the year, farm life is fast paced, dynamic and very full.
 A focused, driven and attentive team is crucial to the success of the farm.